-The draft financial statements were shared with us on 15 June 2018, two weeks earlier than the statutory deadline.
+The draft financial statements were shared with us on 23 May 2018, five weeks earlier than the statutory deadline.
 Despite the shorter timescale, the draft financial statements were prepared to a good standard and were supported by comprehensive and timely working papers.
-The key matters arising from the audit of the financial statements were reported to members of the Audit Committee and Council in my Audit of Financial Statements report on 12 September 2018.
+The key matters arising from the audit of the financial statements were reported to members of the Audit Committee in my Audit of Financial Statements report on the 26 July 2018.

-On 14 September 2018, I issued an unqualified audit opinion on the group financial statements of the Council confirming that they present a true and fair view of the Council's financial position and transactions.
-I issued the certificate confirming that the audit of the accounts had been completed on 17 September 2018.
+On 27 July 2018, I issued an unqualified audit opinion on the financial statements confirming that they present a true and fair view of the Council's financial position and transactions.
+I also issued the certificate confirming that the audit of the accounts had been completed on the same day.